 The true costs of high performance computing are currently dominated by software.
 Addressing these costs requires shifting to high productivity languages such as Matlab.
 MatlabMPI is a Matlab implementation of the Message Passing Interface (MPI) standard and allows any Matlab program to exploit multiple processors.
-The performance has been tested on both shared and distributed memory parallel computers (Sun, SGI, HP, IBM, and Linux).
-A test image filtering application using MatlabMPI achieved a speedup of ~300 using 304 CPUs and ~15% of the theoretical peak (450 Gigaflops) on an IBM SP at the Maui High Performance Computing Center.
-In addition, this entire parallel benchmark application was implemented in 70 software-lines-of-code (SLOC) yielding 0.85 Gigaflops/SLOC or 4.4 CPUs/SLOC.
-The MatlabMPI software will be available for downloading.
+The performance has been tested on both shared and distributed memory parallel computers (Sun, SGI, HP, IBM and Linux).
+A test image filtering application using MatlabMPI achieved a speedup of ~300 using 304 CPUs and $\sim 15\%$ of the theoretical peak (450 Gigaflops) on an IBM SP2 at the Maui High Performance Computing Center.
+In addition, this entire parallel benchmark application was implemented in 70 software-lines-of-code (SLOC) yielding 0.85 Gigaflop/SLOC or 4.4 CPUs/SLOC.
+The MatlabMPI software will be available for download at hpcmo.hpc.mil.